juliusgarba/Celo-101/README.md

         _;
     }
 ```
-Two modifiers are then created - `onlyDeployer` and `idIsValid`. onlyDeployer checks that the address calling a function is the deployer of the contract (i.e admin), if the caller is not the admin, it throws an error with message description. idIsValid takes in the id o fa purse and check if it is a valid id, an dthrows an error with a message descriptino otherwise.
+Two modifiers are then created - `onlyDeployer` and `idIsValid`. `onlyDeployer` checks that the address calling a function is the deployer of the contract (i.e admin), if the caller is not the admin, it throws an error with a message description. `idIsValid` takes in the ID of a purse and checks if it is a valid ID, and throws an error with a message description if the ID isn't valid.

 ```solidity
     event AddStaff(address indexed);
     event RemoveStaff(address indexed);
 ```

 Two events are also created - `AddStaff()` and `RemoveStaff`.
-These event are emitted and stored on the blockchain when a staff is is added and removed from the contract respectively.
+These events are emitted and stored on the blockchain when staff is added and removed from the contract respectively.

 Now we will be going through the functions in the contract one after the other.